So you’ve created a bunch of dashboards & reports and now you’re wondering how to display these masterpieces to the rest of the world.

 - You need to fiddle around with startup scripts to ensure the browser opens and starts the rotation after the machine boots up

-- Every new screen just adds more management overhead for you to think about
+- Every new screen just adds more management overhead for you to think about.
+If you have more than one office location, things can get pretty painful quickly

-How do you go about showing different dashboards on multiple TV screens attached to the machine?
+How do you go about showing different dashboards on multiple TV screens attached to your machines?
 Do you open multiple browser windows and manually move them to each screen?
+You going to do this everytime you restart the machine?
 That’s painful.

 We end up with a collection of links to various reports and dashboards that we want to display on our office TV dashboards, we want to display them where everyone can see and being able to update them easily